moja-global/moja_global_docs/README.md

 cd docs
 ```

-Replace the `<GITHUB_USERNAME>` with your GitHub username.
-You can find your username by clicking on your profile picture in the top right corner of the GitHub website.

 We are now in the `docs` directory.
 Let us set the documentation up:

 #### For **Linux** Users: